Spherical DG-functors

 Let $\A$ and $\B$ be Morita enhancements of triangulated categories $A$ and $B$.
-A fundamental result of To{\"e}n \cite[Theorem 7.2]{Toen-TheHomotopyTheoryOfDGCategoriesAndDerivedMoritaTheory} implies that the Morita quasi-functors $\A \rightarrow \B$ are in $1$-to-$1$ correspondence with the isomorphism classes in $D(\AbimB)$ of the $\AbimB$-bimodules which are \em $\B$-perfect\rm, i.e. $\leftidx{_a}{M} \in D_c(\B)$ for all $a \in \A$.
+A fundamental result of To{\"e}n \cite[Theorem 7.2]{Toen-TheHomotopyTheoryOfDGCategoriesAndDerivedMoritaTheory} implies that the Morita quasi-functors $\A \rightarrow \B$ are in $1$-to-$1$ correspondence with the isomorphism classes in $D(\AbimB)$ of the $\AbimB$-bimodules which are \em $\B$-perfect\rm, i.e. $\aM \in D_c(\B)$ for all $a \in \A$.
 Given $M \in D^{\Bperf}(\AbimB)$ the derived tensor product functor

 is the exact functor underlying the corresponding Morita quasi-functor.
-Thus, we think of $D^{\Bperf}(\AbimB)$ as of triangulated category structure on the set $\homm_{\Morita(\DGCat)}(\A, \B)$ and of morphisms in it as morphisms of Morita quasi-functors.
+Thus, we think of $D^{\Bperf}(\AbimB)$ as of a triangulated category structure on the set $\homm_{\Morita(\DGCat)}(\A, \B)$ and of morphisms in it as morphisms of Morita quasi-functors.
 This packages up into a $2$-category structure on $\Morita(\DGCat)$ with a functor to the $2$-category of Karoubi closed triangulated categories.
-See Section \ref{section-DG-enhancements} for more details on DG-enhancements.
+See Section \ref{section-DG-enhancements} for a brief survey on DG-enhancements.

 We now describe our results.
 In the body of the paper they are stated in a slightly more flexible language of DG-bimodules.
 Here we state them in the language of Morita quasi-functors, which gives a more intuitive picture.
 Let $\A \xrightarrow{S} \B$ be a Morita quasi-functor and let $A \xrightarrow{s} B$ be the underlying exact functor.
 Assume that $s$ has left and right adjoints $B \xrightarrow{l,r} A$ which also descend from Morita quasi-functors.
 The derived $\A$- and $\B$- duals of $S$ in $D(\BbimA)$ are then $\A$-perfect and hence define Morita quasi-functors $\B \xrightarrow{L,R} \A$.
 In Section \ref{section-duals-and-adjoints} we construct \em derived trace \rm and \em action \rm maps